jperez3/taccoform-blog/hugo/content/posts/PKR_P1.md

 #### Terraform

 You thought there would be no terraform in this post, I did too.
 It turns out that you need a few things for this to work.
 You need a VPC, an IAM policy to allow access to session manager on an instance and a role/profile to attach it to said instance.
-For a closer look at what is being provisioned, check out [packer.tf](https://github.com/jperez3/taccoform-packer/blob/main/basic/packer.tf)
+For a closer look at what is being provisioned, check out [packer.tf](https://github.com/jperez3/taccoform-packer/blob/main/basic/packer.tf).

 1. Run `terraform init`
 2. Run `terraform apply -auto-approve`
 3. Set the VPC ID from the terraform output as an environment variable that packer can read: `export PKR_VAR_vpc_id=$(terraform output -raw vpc_id)`
 4. Set the Subnet ID from the terraform output as an environment variable that packer can read: `export PKR_VAR_subnet_id=$(terraform output -raw private_subnet_id)`
-5. Verify that both variables were set, eg `echo $PKR_VAR_vpc_id`
+5. Verify that both variables were set:
+  - `echo $PKR_VAR_vpc_id`
+  - `echo $PKR_VAR_subnet_id`

+**This Terraform will create a small increase on your AWS bill, be sure to remove these resources after you're done testing.**

 #### Packer

-Now on to the main attraction, you are now read to build your first Amazon AMI with Packer.
+Now on to the main course, you are now ready to build your first Amazon AMI with Packer.
 From the `basic` directory, run the following:

 1. Intialize the AWS Packer plugin: `packer init plugins.pkr.hcl`
 2. Kick of image creation: `packer build .`